spdx/spdx-spec/chapters/3-package-information.md

 ## 7.8 Files analyzed field <a name="3.8"></a>

+**Description**

-**3.8.1** Purpose: Indicates whether the file content of this package has been available for or subjected to analysis when creating the SPDX document.
+Indicates whether the file content of this package has been available for or subjected to analysis when creating the SPDX document.
 If `false`, indicates packages that represent metadata or URI references to a project, product, artifact, distribution or a component.
 If `false`, the package shall not contain any files.

+**Intent**

-**3.8.2** Intent: A package can refer to a project, product, artifact, distribution or a component that is external to the SPDX document.
+A package can refer to a project, product, artifact, distribution or a component that is external to the SPDX document.

 Some examples: